amoux/david-sentiment/README.md

 #### TODOS
 - The following features will be added.
+  - Include more meta-learners (e.g., Textblob is used in the demo)
   - Multi-head attention (Transformer model)
   - Encoder/Decoder masking
   - Text generation (RNN)